-Better still, what about Phantom needs to be redeemed?
-Why does our culture habitually return and reenact a story which already has multiple adaptations?
+Better still, why does our culture habitually return and re-enact a story which already has multiple adaptations?

 “Call for me when you will.
 I shall be waiting.”

 There is an adaptation of Leroux’s work for nearly every decade since its publication, which suggests that there is something distinctly unfinished about Phantom.
 Each reproduction takes its characters, rearranges its formula, and watches, as though something else, something new, will happen.
-That instinct arose prior to the 1925 adaptation, as the novel ends with a strange ambiguous note about Christine and Raoul.
+That instinct arose prior to the 1925 adaptation, as the novel ends with a strange ambiguous note about Christine and Raoul, putting some doubt into whether we can believe the Phantom’s version of events.
+The note makes it unclear if Christine and Raoul survive their encounter with the Phantom, and so the novel’s conclusion is based on how you characterize the Phantom, either as a monster or as a sympathetic figure.
 Cinematic adaptations have tried to orchestrate that note by adding new events and details to the story, essentially adding new chords to this unsatisfying tone.
-Despite this urge to continue the Phantom story, there have been several cancelled sequels since 1925, meaning that there are multiple adaptations which were designed for a follow up which never arrived.
+Despite this urge to continue the Phantom story, there have been several cancelled sequels since 1925, meaning that there are multiple adaptations which were designed for a follow up which never arrived, much like the novel’s eerie final note.
 Andrew Lloyd Webber tried to make a sequel for his famous musical, called Love Never Dies, and it received extremely poor reviews.
 They have reworked the production multiple times, but it’s never been successful.
-It’s not necessarily bad, there is a taped version you can watch, but it’s nothing compared to Webber’s Phantom and it makes some strange character choices.
+It’s not necessarily bad, there is a taped version you can watch, but it’s nothing compared to Webber’s Phantom as it makes some strange character choices.
 It is also not a traditional film, so it exists somewhat outside of this discussion.